Generic Name: dicyclomine (dye-SYE-kloe-meen)

 Brand Name: Examples include Bentyl and Triactin

-Bentyl capsules is used for:
+Bentyl capsules are used for:

 Treatment of the symptoms of irritable bowel syndrome.
 It may also be used for other conditions as determined by your doctor.